 Varicocele repair is typically done to improve the fertility of men who have both a varicocele and impaired sperm.

 How Well It Works

-While some researchers have observed that varicocele repair produces favorable pregnancy rates, others have noted that these pregnancy rates are the same as the rates of couples who have chosen not to have a varicocele repaired.footnote 2
+Some researchers have found that varicocele repair produces favorable pregnancy rates.
+But others have noted that these pregnancy rates are the same as the rates of couples who have chosen not to have a varicocele repaired.footnote 1

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.